Special Needs Planning in Austin, Texas

 Likewise, there are certain alternatives to Guardianship that may be sufficient.
 If your child has the ability to make their own decisions, they can empower you to make health care and financial decisions by signing the appropriate legal documents.

-Step Four: Plan for and Secure Government Benefits at Age 18
+Step Three: Plan for and Secure Government Benefits

 Your child will be eligible for government benefits at age 18, but you must prepare to preserve much needed benefits.
 There are four programs available for adults with special needs--Medicare, Social Security Disability Insurance (SSDI), Medicaid, and Supplemental Security Income (SSI).
 Medicaid and Medicare provide health insurance; SSI and SSDI provide monthly cash assistance.